Color Force

 Its films include the Diary of a Wimpy Kid and The Hunger Games series.
 Color Force signed a three-year "first-look" production deal with DreamWorks in December 2006.
 In 2012, Brad Simpson became partner.
 Later that year, Color Force signed a first-look deal with FX Productions.
 In 2014, the company signed a first-look deal with 20th Century Fox.

 In 2017, Jacobson and Simpson appointed Nellie Reed as head of Color Force's television productions.
+In 2024, the company signed an overall deal with Sony Pictures Entertainment.